Greaves Cotton Ltd leads gainers in 'A' group

 -

-Reliance Industrial Infrastructure Ltd, Himadri Speciality Chemical Ltd, Man Infraconstruction Ltd and Jaiprakash Power Ventures Ltd are among the other gainers in the BSE's 'A' group today, 10 January 2022.
+Just Dial Ltd, RHI Magnesita India Ltd, Kolte Patil Developers Ltd and BASF India Ltd are among the other gainers in the BSE's 'A' group today, 11 January 2022.

-Reliance Industrial Infrastructure Ltd, Himadri Speciality Chemical Ltd, Man Infraconstruction Ltd and Jaiprakash Power Ventures Ltd are among the other gainers in the BSE's 'A' group today, 10 January 2022.
+Just Dial Ltd, RHI Magnesita India Ltd, Kolte Patil Developers Ltd and BASF India Ltd are among the other gainers in the BSE's 'A' group today, 11 January 2022.

-Greaves Cotton Ltd soared 12.55% to Rs 196.45 at 11:51 IST.
+Greaves Cotton Ltd spiked 11.23% to Rs 232.8 at 11:51 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 13.37 lakh shares were traded on the counter so far as against the average daily volumes of 3.96 lakh shares in the past one month.
+On the BSE, 17.66 lakh shares were traded on the counter so far as against the average daily volumes of 5.04 lakh shares in the past one month.

-Reliance Industrial Infrastructure Ltd spiked 10.56% to Rs 950.
+Just Dial Ltd soared 10.12% to Rs 892.5.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.49 lakh shares were traded on the counter so far as against the average daily volumes of 75010 shares in the past one month.
+On the BSE, 1.29 lakh shares were traded on the counter so far as against the average daily volumes of 37527 shares in the past one month.

-Himadri Speciality Chemical Ltd surged 8.06% to Rs 50.95.
+RHI Magnesita India Ltd surged 10.02% to Rs 425.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 16.23 lakh shares were traded on the counter so far as against the average daily volumes of 4.68 lakh shares in the past one month.
+On the BSE, 1.26 lakh shares were traded on the counter so far as against the average daily volumes of 59452 shares in the past one month.

-Man Infraconstruction Ltd jumped 8.06% to Rs 126.75.
+Kolte Patil Developers Ltd gained 8.23% to Rs 333.85.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 3.95 lakh shares were traded on the counter so far as against the average daily volumes of 1.71 lakh shares in the past one month.
+On the BSE, 1.08 lakh shares were traded on the counter so far as against the average daily volumes of 25423 shares in the past one month.

-Jaiprakash Power Ventures Ltd spurt 7.80% to Rs 9.12.
+BASF India Ltd rose 7.86% to Rs 3190.85.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 921.61 lakh shares were traded on the counter so far as against the average daily volumes of 567.56 lakh shares in the past one month.
+On the BSE, 6720 shares were traded on the counter so far as against the average daily volumes of 3148 shares in the past one month.

 Powered by Capital Market - Live News